dtcwee/augre/README.md

 ### Open Demo Web Page
 Point your device camera at the marker and open [this web page](https//dtcwee.github.com/augre/marker.html).
 Allow it to use your camera, if prompted.

 The default '?' model will appear over the marker.
-Open the hamburger menu to load your file.
+Open the hamburger menu to load your file from local storage.
+You can also load files on **cloud storage (e.g. Google Drive)** provided your file explorer can browse it.

 * * *
 ## Install/Deploy